Pnatani/newssup/README.md

 newssup
 =======

-Android application for current news update.
-Allows listening and reading of the news.
+newssup is an Android application which gives the user current news updates.
+It provides user with an option of reading as well as listening the news.